centrifugal/centrifugo/README.md

 Centrifugo runs as separate service and keeps persistent Websocket or SockJS connections from your application clients (from [web](https://github.com/centrifugal/centrifuge-js) browsers or other environments like [iOS](https://github.com/centrifugal/centrifuge-ios) or [Android](https://github.com/centrifugal/centrifuge-android) apps).
 When some event happens you can broadcast it to all interested clients using Centrifugo API.

-Read [documentation](http://fzambia.gitbooks.io/centrifugal/content/) to get details.
+[Documentation](http://fzambia.gitbooks.io/centrifugal/content/) is a good start to get all details.
 You can also find [this introduction post](https://medium.com/@fzambia/four-years-in-centrifuge-ce7a94e8b1a8) interesting – this is a story behind Centrifugo.

+### How to install

 Releases available as single executable files – just [download latest release](https://github.com/centrifugal/centrifugo/releases) for your platform, unpack and run.